Key Takeaways

 Should you wear your compression stockings or tights every day

-Yes, it is recommended to wear containment items (stockings, tights, socks) every day to take full advantage of their benefits on blood circulation in the legs.
+Yes, it is recommended to wear containment items (stockings, tights, socks) every day to fully benefit from their benefits on blood circulation in the legs.

 Regular, daily use allows: